topfreegames/pusher/docs/hosting.md

 * `PUSHER_GCM_MAXPENDINGMESSAGES` - Max pending messages;

+Pusher logs stats of sent messages and responses received (successes and failures) from time to time.
+The default interval is 5 seconds but you can change it using:

+* `PUSHER_APNS_LOGSTATSINTERVAL` - Interval for logging stats (in milliseconds);
+* `PUSHER_GCM_LOGSTATSINTERVAL` - Interval for logging stats (in milliseconds);

 If you wish Sentry integration simply set the following environment variable:

 * `PUSHER_SENTRY_URL` - Sentry Client Key (DSN);